schemar/dotfiles/README.md

 Since kakoune has a helpful info panel, I don't need to list much here.
 Check the info panel when entering user mode with `,`.

+For example, you can select files to open with broot or open tig's blame on the current line.

 There are some files in the .config/kak/autoload/ directory in addition to the .config/kak/kakrc file.
 Check there if something appears to be missing from kakrc.